AurelCT/my-project/README.md

 I make some other changes
 Just to see if it works
 LOCAL LOCAL LOCAL
-Hey I'm changing something that wasn't working here
+Hey I'm super changing something that wasn't working here